Uncategorized – UW Graduate School Skip to content

 Its existence was unique — while other campuses created programs for undergraduates, it was the first to focus on post-baccalaureate students and their particular needs.

-It became part of the Graduate School and renamed the Minority Education Division in 1979.
-As recognition of its positive impact on students, it became known as the Graduate Opportunities &Minority Achievement Program in 2000.
+It became part of the Graduate School and was renamed the Minority Education Division in 1979.
+As recognition of its positive impact on students, it became known as the Graduate Opportunities & Minority Achievement Program in 2000.

 We are living through another historical moment of racial reckoning.
 Racialized injustice, violence and stunted opportunities remain too ubiquitous in American society.
-At the University of Washington, GSEE represents a rejuvenated focus on not only supporting The name change is more than cosmetic.
-It represents not only a renewed commitment to supporting Black, Latinx, Native American and Pacific Islander students but on seeding institutional change.
+At the University of Washington, GSEE represents a rejuvenated focus on not only supporting graduate students impacted by racism and its intersections*, but on seeding institutional change.

 Two, language has shifted over the last half-century.